tyxie2003/tyxie2003.github.io/about.markdown

 ---
 # About

 Welcome to my homepage!
+My name is Tianyi Xie (解天懿).
 I'm now a physics master's student at McGill University.

 My research interests include cosmology and particle physics.
 Feel free to explore and connect with me!